Breadcrumb

 In Greek times, Jason and the Argonauts set out on a journey in search of the Golden Fleece, with a clear direction: the current lands of Georgia.
 Later, in Roman times, these lands were divided into two kingdoms: Colchis and Iberia.
 From being a Christian territory, Georgia was conquered by the Muslims and later subjected to the Mongols.
 At this time, in the 16th century, the population was reduced due to the continuous Persian and Ottoman invasions.

-In 1783, the Georgian kingdom and the Russian empire agreed on the Treaty of Georgiyevsk, by which both territories pledged mutual military support.
-This agreement failed to prevent the Georgian capital from being sacked by the Persians, which was allowed by the Russian Tsar.
+In 1783, the Georgian kingdom and the Russian empire agreed to the Treaty of Georgiyevsk, by which both territories pledged mutual military support.
+This agreement failed to prevent the Georgian capital from being sacked by the Persians, which was allowed by the Russian tsar.
 And it was the Russian tsar, Tsar Paul I of Russia, who in 1800 signed the corresponding incorporation of Georgia into the Russian empire, taking advantage of the moment of Georgian weakness.

-After the disappearance of the Federal Democratic Republic of Transcaucasia and thanks to the Russian collapse that began in 1917, the first modern state of Georgia was created: the Democratic Republic of Georgia, which between 1918 and 1921 fought with the support of Germany and British forces against the Russian empire.
+After the disappearance of the Federal Democratic Republic of Transcaucasia and thanks to the Russian collapse that began in 1917, the first modern state of Georgia was created: the Democratic Republic of Georgia, which between 1918 and 1921 fought with the support of Germany and the British forces against the Russian empire.
 The resistance did not last and the occupation of the Russian Red Army led in 1921 to the incorporation of Georgian territory into the Union of Soviet Republics.
 In World War II, seven hundred thousand Georgian soldiers had to fight against their former German allies.

 In those Stalinist times, Ossetia was divided in two, constituting the southern part as an autonomous region belonging to Georgia.
 Later, the process was repeated with Abkhazia, thus forming today's Georgia.
 Seventy years later, on April 9, 1991, the Georgian Soviet Socialist Republic declared its independence under the name of Georgia.